-ISBN 978-9941-8-0219-5 (PDF)
+ISBN 978-9941-8-0216-4 (PDF)

-I develops scientific questions of the generation of information systems (Please, see on Georgian).
-On these bases, now we believe, that to improve of human's life, we must defense of international competition with great experience of the US (Please, see References also).
+We work on issues of needful relationship between Religion and Law (Please, see on Georgian).
+Now, we believe that to improve of human's life, the first of all we must defense of international competition with great experience of the US (Please, see References also).
 By noted in this edition of a broad range of topics, we invite different specialists to debates for the sharply needed legal protection (on the level of the UN, for example - in the form of the international anti-monopoly police) of effective international competition.